-As Everest being a part of the Himalayas, scientists believe that the Himalayas are formed due to the collision of the Indian and Eurasian plates which makes the age of Everest is similar to the age of the Himalayas.
+As Everest is a part of the Himalayas, scientists believe that the Himalayas are formed due to the collision of the Indian and Eurasian plates which makes the age of Everest similar to the age of the Himalayas.

 On the other hand, it was discovered a few years ago that around 500 million years ago there was a mountain range, even before the collision where now the Himalayas lie.